Forgiving The Unforgivable (UPDATED)

-I originally wrote this article several years ago (entitled “How Do I Forgive The Unforgivable?”) and it has been one of my more popular posts.
-However, in my ongoing studies since, I’ve come across further insights on the subject, and so decided to update the original article:
+NOTE: I originally wrote this article several years ago (entitled “How Do I Forgive The Unforgivable?”) and it has been one of my most popular articles.
+However, in my ongoing studies since, I’ve come across further insights on the subject, and have subsequently updated the original article:

 Forgiving To Move Forward